NWC-CUAHSI-Summer-Institute/data_science_principals/README.md

 ### 02_data_exploration
 This lesson goes over a couple of simple functions to explore data with some simple statistics and a visualization of correlations.

+### 03_data_distributions
+This lesson contains examples of ways to check the probability distributions of our data.